neildawson/neildawson.github.io/_work/livealerts.md

 <br/>

-## Results and reflections
+## Results and reflection

 ### Excellent open rates

-The hard search alert email clocked in with a 32.55% open rate and a **37.04% click-to-open rate** (CTO).
+The hard search alert email clocked in with a 32.55% open rate and a <mark>37.04% click-to-open rate</mark> (CTO).
 Our best performing emails until then topped out at about 23% CTO, so this was clear validation of the personalised alert initiative.

 Our next alert informed customers of new accounts appearing on their credit report, a piece of work I started before handing over to another team during a reshuffle.
 It performed even better: 40.67% CTO.